Indian cuisine: Dietary practices

+In India dietary practices are also closely related to caste discrimination practices as they are rooted in notions of pollution and filth.
+Dalit and tribal accounts on cooking and eating narrate casteist-racist treatment accorded to Dalit and tribal culinary practices.
+This sometimes attract policing on the grounds of creating public nuisance by raising civic concerns.
+Brahmanical food practices dictate which food is clean and unclean based on their sensorial experiences.

 Etiquette

 Traditionally, meals in India are eaten while seated either on the floor, or on very low stools or mattress.
 Food is most often eaten with the hands rather than cutlery.

 Often roti is used to scoop curry without allowing it to touch the hand.
 In the wheat-producing north, a piece of roti is gripped with the thumb and middle finger and ripped off while holding the roti down with the index finger.

 A somewhat different method is used in the south for dosai, adai, and uththappam, where the middle finger is pressed down to hold the bread and the forefinger and thumb used to grip and separate a small part.
 Traditional serving styles vary regionally throughout India.

 Contact with other cultures has affected Indian dining etiquette.
 For example, the Anglo-Indian middle class commonly uses spoons and forks, as is traditional in Western culture.

 In South India, cleaned banana leaves, which can be disposed of after meals, are used for serving food.
 When hot food is served on banana leaves, the leaves add distinctive aromas and taste to the food.
 Leaf plates are less common today, except on special occasions.